yggdrasil-network/yggdrasil-network.github.io/faq.md

 ### Why does my Yggdrasil adapter have an unusually high MTU?

 Yggdrasil peerings are typically stream-based and therefore don't suffer from fragmentation issues when pushing large amounts of data.
 By using the largest possible MTU supported by a platform, we can send much more data for every TCP control message.

-This also helps somewhat in the reduction of TCP-over-TCP amplification, as there are less control messages to be amplified.
+This also helps somewhat in the reduction of TCP-over-TCP amplification, as there are less control messages to be amplified, and also uses less CPU, as we can send more data for every system call on the TUN/TAP adapter or network socket!